Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Experiments

-\textbf{Discussion on Overheads} While our framework significantly reduces the cost of the convolution, it also introduces some overheads: 1) Group-wise maximum statistics (Line 2) and scaling factors division (Line 9) in Alg.~\ref{alg:dynamic-quantization} accounts for the major overhead of \textbf{dynamic quantization}.
-The cost of these two operations is comparable with that of a batch normalization operation, since they are calculated by similar formulas on the same amount of values.
-And as shown in Tab.~\ref{tab:ops}, the number of multiplication and addition operation in batch normalization is orders of magnitude smaller than that in the convolutions.
-Hence, the energy consumption of batch normalization and dynamic quantization is relatively smaller compared with convolution (refer to the appendix for the detailed energy estimation).
-2) The \textbf{group-wise scaling factors} introduce additional scaling.
+For completeness, we give the detailed energy estimation of different operation types when training ResNet-34 on ImageNet in Table~\ref{tab:detailed-energy}, in which all overheads introduced by our method are considered.
+The energy consumption is calculated by multiplying the operation amount (Table~\ref{tab:ops}) and the energy consumption of each operation (Table~\ref{tab:evaluation}).

+Considering a convolution with $C_i$ input channels, $C_o$ output channels, $K\times K$ kernel size, and $W\times H$ feature map size, the operation amounts of floating-point multiplications and additions are $C_i \times C_o \times K \times K \times W \times H$, and the operation amount in the whole network is calculated by accumulating the operation amounts of each layer in both the forward and backward processes.
+In our low-bit training framework, floating-point additions are only reserved in the adder tree, and the amount is $C_i \times C_o \times W \times H$.
+The amount of integer accumulation is equal to the other local addition and shifting (which is the same as the adder tree).
+The \textbf{group-wise scaling factors} introduce additional scaling.
 Fortunately, when using the $\langle E_g,0\rangle$ or $\langle E_g,1\rangle$ format, we can implement the group-wise scaling efficiently with shifting (Eq.~\ref{equ:group-scaling}).
 And the energy consumption is comparable to a LocalACC operation.
 We have already taken this overhead into account when estimating the energy efficiency improvement ratio of convolution in Eq.~\ref{equ:approximation}.

+For \textbf{batch normalization}, fully connected layer, SGD update, the operation amount and energy consumption are the same for both the full-precision and our low-bit training framework.
+Specifically, 9 multiplications and 10 additions are performed on each element of a $C \times W\times H$ feature map in the forward and backward processes for batch normalization.
+The forward process of batch normalization is:

+We can see that in the forward process of batch normalization, for each input element, one addition is required to calculate the batch mean, and one multiplication and one addition are used to calculate the batch variance, and two multiplications and two additions are used for normalization and affine transformation.